qunitjs/qunit/docs/QUnit/module.md

 ### Organizing your tests

-If `QUnit.module` is defined without a `nested` callback argument, all subsequently defined tests will be grouped into the module until another module is defined.
+If `QUnit.module` is called without a `nested` callback argument, all subsequently defined tests will be grouped into that module until another module is defined.

 ```js
 QUnit.module('Group A');